 - Advocacy groups

-Our editors, writers, and information specialists get our information from a number of sources, including NIH resources., Medical textbooks, Journal articles, Websites, and Medical databases.
+Our editors, writers, and information specialists get our content from a number of sources, including interviews with experts, NIH resources, medical conferences, medical centers of excellence, and journal articles.